Platform: All Platforms Se réfère à: COMSOL Model Manager, COMSOL Model Manager server, COMSOL Multiphysics® Versions:

 3. Enter the password of the Java cacerts file which is by default changeit.

-4. Review the certificate information and answer yes if asked to install it.
+4. Review the certificate information and answer yes if asked to import it.

 • If you get the error "Certificate not imported, alias already exists" the alias was already in use.
 Pick another alias, or use -delete -cacerts -alias myrootcert to delete the existing root certificate before importing the new one.